 If done well, it is one of the most rewarding jobs in the office!

 This brings me back to my original point.
-Some of us always knew we wanted to work in support as an EA or a PA whereas some of us fell into it.
+Some of us always knew we wanted to work in support as an Executive Assistant or a Personal Assistant whereas some of us fell into it.

 There is a great deal of us still working as EAs after years in the industry, even though it wasn’t what we “wanted” to do.
 Why?
 Because being an EA can be so incredibly rewarding.
 If you want constant praise and pats on the back, this job isn’t for you; but if you like to witness your hard graft benefit your boss and the business from behind the scenes, then this absolutely is for you.

 I love knowing that what I do every day is helping move the business forward and, when I do get those moments of praise from my boss, or from internal and external stakeholders it makes the ridiculous questions, long hours, constant juggling and the thick armour I wear absolutely worth it.